How many extra activities can you add on UCAS?

 Adding Extra Activities to Your UCAS Form Can Help

 When you’re applying to university, it’s important to make your UCAS form stand out from the rest.
 Adding extra activities to your application is a great way to do this, and Badges UK can help you to make the most of these opportunities.
 Whether you’ve been in school recently or not, there are plenty of ways to make your UCAS form shine.
-School badges UK can be a great addition to your application, as they demonstrate to universities that you’ve taken part in extra activities and have achieved success.
+School badges, including subject badges, can be a great addition to your application as they demonstrate to universities that you’ve taken part in extra activities and achieved success in specific areas.

 Elementary School Level